reside-ic/vue-prototypes/README.md

 * Open `<new_prototype>/public/index.html` in a browser

 ### Adding a new prototype
-Each new prototype should get it's own directory.
+Each new prototype should get its own directory.
 The structure of this should follow this pattern:

 ```
     my_new_prototype ├── public